 Five steps to developing a value chain analysis

 Step 1: Identify all value chain activities

-Identify each activity that plays a part in creating your company’s product.
-If you don’t, it’s impossible to decode all of the actions involved in the creation, sale and customer after-care.
+Identify each activity that plays a part in creating your company’s finished product.

 For example, it’s not enough to write down that you have a product design team.
 You need to dig deeper and ask: